Holiday food cycle: Eat, guilt, restrict, repeat

 Making Exercise Great Again

 I don’t claim to have all the answers in how to heal from diet culture, I’m still going through the process myself.
 What is clear to me though is that all of these problematic messages we receive about our bodies are systemic and will take time to improve.
 But, there’s always something we can do to bring back our own peace with it.
-Here is a list of things that really helped me get rid of the toxicity of diet culture and make my workouts specifically more positive again:
+Here is a list of things that really helped me get refocus my exercise intentions:

 1. Ditch the scale